 In my second year of university, R.E.M came to Edinburgh.
 None of my friends would come to see them (The concert was during the summer, and most of them had gone home.
 And also, they hated them.), so I got up at the crack of dawn one morning and stood in a phone box on South Bridge Street, dialling and redialling the ticket hotline until I finally got through and secured a ticket.
 (I have no idea why I did this, by the way: I mean, we had a phone in the flat?
 I think it might have been that I had an early lecture, and that was the closest phone, but that would mean I was actually ATTENDING early morning lectures at that point and, well, let’s just say that doesn’t sound like me after first year.)

-The concert was on one of those rare, blazing hot summer days.
+The concert was on one of those rare, blazing hot summer days that we occasionally get in Scotland.
 I got the train into the city early, and got myself a spot near the stage, where I proceeded to have my scalp burnt to a crisp by the sun for the hours that I waited there patiently.
 I remember I had planned this so badly that not only had I failed to bring sunscreen, I’d also failed to bring a book, or anything else to pass the time.
 So I just sat there with my thoughts.
 If I’d been a normal person, this story would end with me bonding with my fellow R.E.M. fans and forming lifelong friendships with them, but I was too shy, so I just sat there and hoped no one would try to speak to me.
 It was worth it, though.
 The support act was Belly (who I also loved), and during their set, Michael Stipe just casually walked out onto the stage, a few feet away from me.

 I. ALMOST.
 DIED.